ECP-WarpX/WarpX/Docs/source/theory/collisions.rst

 Benchmarks
 ----------

-See the :ref:`MCC example <examples-mcc-turner>` for a bencmark of the MCC implementation against literature results.
+See the :ref:`MCC example <examples-mcc-turner>` for a benchmark of the MCC implementation against literature results.

 Particle cooling due to elastic collisions